 Funding Structure (for approved positions only)

-- Supervisors will be reimbursed up to $2,000 for a two-term position or $1,000 for a one-term position on actual expenditures on hourly wage, vacation pay, and other mandatory costs associated with paying the students (EI, CPP, EHT, etc.).
+- $1,000 per term per position on actual expenditures on hourly wage, vacation pay, and other mandatory costs associated with paying the students (EI, CPP, EHT, etc.).
 Any expenditures over and above the funding allocation from Ignite will be the responsibility of the department.